JoshCheek/sublime-text-2-and-3-seeing-is-believing/README.md

 ## Usage

-Open a ruby file write some code.
+Open a Ruby file or write some code.

 ```ruby
 10.times do |i|